abn-illia-lebid/abn-meetup/README.md

 You definitely don't want to neglect security.
 While regular bugs give constant irritation, security issues sit still and hidden, ready to cause devastating damage when the moment arises. **Security tests** will constantly scan your code for vulnerabilities.

 We care a lot about our users, but we should not forget about ourselves, developers. **Code quality tests** ensure the same code style within a team or organisation, show you common mistakes and problems in your codebase.
-Thus speeding up development process and making decision burden on developers lighter.
+Thus speeding up development process and lightening decision-making burden on developers.

 ## Testing Pyramid